linux-kdevops/kdevops-history/README.md

 # kdevops

-kdevops is a framework to let you easily get your Linux devops environment going for whatever use case you have.
+kdevops is a sample framework which lets you easily get your Linux devops environment going for whatever use case you have.
 The first use case is to provide a devops environment for Linux kernel development testing, and hence the name.
+The goal behind this project is to let you *easily fork it* and re-purpose it for whatever kdevops needs you may have.

 kdevops relies on vagrant, terraform and ansible to get you going with whatever your virtualization / bare metal / cloud provisioning environment easily.
+It realies heavily on public ansible galaxy roles.
+This lets us share code with the community work and allows us to not have to carry all that code in this project.
+Each role focuses on one specific small goal of the development focus of kdevops. kdevops then is a bare bones sample demo project of the kdevops ansible roles made available to the community.

 There are three parts to the long terms ideals for kdevops: